Home chevron_right Trails chevron_right Continental Divide National Scenic Trail

 Highlights & Points of Interest

-• Crazy Cook Monument, New Mexico — the lonely southern terminus in the Big Hatchet Mountains, reached only by a long shuttle across the Chihuahuan Desert at roughly 1,300 m.
+• Crazy Cook Monument, New Mexico — the southern terminus at the US–Mexico border in the Big Hatchet Mountains, reached only by a long shuttle ride across the desert.

-• San Juan Mountains, Colorado — the trail's most sustained high-alpine stretch, holding the route above 3,650 m for days through rugged volcanic peaks.
+• San Juan Mountains, Colorado — the most demanding alpine stretch, holding the trail above 3,650 m for days and notorious for late-lying snow and afternoon lightning.

-• Grays Peak, Colorado — at 4,352 m the highest point on the entire CDT and one of the few 14,000-foot summits the official route crosses directly.
+• Grays Peak, Colorado — at 4,352 m (14,278 ft) the highest point on the entire CDT and the highest summit on the Continental Divide in North America.

-• Wind River Range, Wyoming — granite cirques, glacial lakes and the optional Cirque of the Towers, widely rated the single most beautiful section of the trail.
+• Wind River Range, Wyoming — granite peaks, glacial lakes and the high Cirque of the Towers alternate, widely considered the scenic crown of the trail.

-• Glacier National Park, Montana — the spectacular northern finale, ending at Waterton Lakes on the Canadian border amid alpine lakes and hanging glaciers.
+• Glacier National Park, Montana — the spectacular northern finale, where the route climbs past glaciers and turquoise lakes to the Canadian border at Waterton.

 Best Time to Hike the Continental Divide National Scenic Trail